-- Reporting to the fault tolerance control entity (who might be human) about all errors detected and actions taken is a basic function that all objects must do. - Most of the patterns are narrowly focused so that they are small enough that an individual developer or a small team can include them.
-As a result there are these following assumptions: - o The basic framework to support fault tolerance is in place in the system. - The Fault Observer receives reports, but does not micro-manage the actions of the objects discussed in these patterns. - O To simplify talking about concepts the activities that are described might be best integrated with other functionality (either application or fault tolerance related).
+- Reporting to the fault tolerance control entity (who might be human) about all errors detected and actions taken is a basic function that all parts of the system must do. - Most of the patterns are narrowly focused so that they are small enough that an individual developer or a small team can include the artifacts that they describe in their designs.
+As a result there are these following assumptions: - The basic framework to support fault tolerance is in place in the system. - The Fault Observer receives reports, but does not micro-manage the actions of the objects discussed in these patterns. - To simplify talking about concepts the activities that are described might be best integrated with other functionality (either application or fault tolerance related).
 Patterns are used to explain the activities that must be designed; the patterns do not constrain the implementation of the functionality. - The system capabilities that are discussed in these patterns rest on top of the application-required functionality and are orthogonal to it in many ways. - Achieving fault tolerance and maintaining a state of fault tolerance are not free.
 Both development and execution resources are required.